pykafe/notas/project/README.md

 ## what is rosetta?
 Rosetta is a dynamic binary translator for Mac OS X that allows many PowerPC applications to run on certain Intel-based Macintosh computers without modification.
 ## what is javasscript?
+JavaScript is a programming language used to make web pages interactive.
+It runs on your visitor's computer and doesn't require constant downloads from your website.
+JavaScript is often used to create polls and quizzes.
 ## what is css?
+- CSS stands for Cascading Style Sheets.
+- CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
+- CSS saves a lot of work.
+It can control the layout of multiple web pages all at once.
+- External stylesheets are stored in CSS files.
 ## what is html?
 ## what is endless pagination?
 ## what is flat?